Xerovnik/File-Report/README.md

 # File-Report

-File Report is a File / Directory manager that provides the user with a great degree of control over the managed directories Via allowing the automation of certain predefined actions to be performed on these files and directories.
-An example of this might be that files that are downloaded from the internet are automatically moved to a certain folder based on its file type, or Files from one folder get moved to another if they have not been accessed in the recent past.<br><br>
+File Report is a File / Directory manager that provides the user with a great degree of control over the managed directories via allowing the automation of certain predefined actions to be performed on these files and directories.
+An example of this might be that files that are downloaded from the internet are automatically moved to a certain folder based on its file type, or files from one folder get moved to another if they have not been accessed in the recent past.<br><br>

  It also provides the user with a great deal of information about the files in the managed directories.<br><br>